IlanOu/kelna/README.md

 This is a 2D game called : " " produced by our studio " ", you play a ...

-Note: This project is a student project
+*Note : This project is a student project*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>